Sodium Bicarbonate 8.4% Injection

 Sodium Bicarbonate Injection will be stored in the surgery, pharmacy or ward of a hospital.
 The injection is kept in a cool dry place where the temperature stays below 30°C.

-Sodium Bicarbonate Injection wi
+Sodium Bicarbonate Injection will only be o

 pened when it is time for you to have the injection.